 Please note: Students should have taken either the TOEFL or the IETLS no more than two years before the proposed date of entry to the University.
 For more information, please visit the English Language Programmes website.

 We have been very fortunate in obtaining substantial bursaries from Napp Pharmaceuticals Limited.
-Therefore, if you would like to enrol on the course please contact firstname.lastname@example.org or to find out more information about Napp sponsored bursaries, please contact email@example.com.
+If you would like to enrol on the course please contact firstname.lastname@example.org or to find out more information about the Napp sponsored bursaries, please contact email@example.com.

 Foundation in Primary Care Management - Stand Alone Module

-A stand alone 20 credit module for GPs and Pharmacists with a special interest in pain and primary and community health care professionals will be available for entry on two occasions in the 2013/14 academic session.
+A stand-alone/occasional 20 credit module for GPs and Pharmacists with a special interest in pain and primary and community health care professionals will be available for entry on two occasions in the 2013/14 academic session.
 Please see the module page for more information, including course fees.

 UK & EU Part Time for 2014/15 unless otherwise specified below